Mack in Black: OEM offers limited edition as drivers show off fuel savings

 “Fuel cost is not only one of our customers’ largest expenses, but also one that can be highly variable,” Walsh said.
 “That variability is certainly seen in fuel price fluctuations, but how a truck is spec’d and operated also impacts results. #Mackonomics sheds light on the Mack product innovations that make every drop of fuel count, and Jamie and Joel are demonstrating that committed drivers can really help squeeze the most out of a tank without sacrificing productivity.”

-Both Mack Anthem models are spec’d with Mack’s HE+ efficiency package that combines the 13-liter Mack MP8HE engine with Mack Energy Recovery Technology, to deliver up to 9.5% improvement in fuel efficiency.
+Both Mack Anthem models are spec’d with Mack’s HE+ efficiency package, which combines the 13-liter Mack MP8HE engine with Mack Energy Recovery Technology to deliver up to 9.5% improvement in fuel efficiency.
 Both trucks are also equipped with Mack’s 6x2 Liftable Pusher Axle, which automatically lifts the pusher axle based on trailer weight.

 As each Anthem adds up the miles and the MP8HE engines are broken in, fuel efficiency has further improved.